danielhusar/use-escape-key/readme.md

 ### About

-`@danielhusar/use-escape-key` is a [react custom-hook](https://reactjs.org/docs/hooks-custom.html) that will listen to key press during the mount of your component, and will unbind the listener when component will be unmounted
+`@danielhusar/use-escape-key` is a [react custom-hook](https://reactjs.org/docs/hooks-custom.html) that will execute function when escape key is pressed

 ### Install